hrbrmstr/qrencoder/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 qrencoder uses `libqrencode` to make QR codes in R

+NOTE: there now exists a package on CRAN -- [qrcode](https://cran.rstudio.com/web/packages/qrcode/index.html) -- that does not require a C/C++ library.
+I have no intention of submitting this to CRAN anytime soon.

 I have no idea why you would want to, but this was to help answer a question (actually, two questions - *who knew QR codes were so popular?*) on StackOverflow.

 The following functions are implemented: